 - In a small bowl in a small bowl combine white chocolate and peanut butter.
 Melt in microwave in 30 set increments until mixture is melted and can be combined smoothly.

-- If the white chocolate and peanut butter is too thick to melt, add 1 tsp coconut oil, stir, and heat again until smooth.
+- If the white chocolate and peanut butter is too thick to melt, add 1 teaspoon coconut oil, stir, and heat again until smooth.
 This also can be melted on the stove.

 - Pour the white chocolate peanut butter mix over the crumbled cinnamon cake and mix together with spoon or hands if needed.
 The batter should then be ready to mix and roll into balls/bites.

-- While the cake bites or chilling, make your cinnamon sugar graham cracker crust coating.
-Grind your graham crackers in a food processor or crush in ziplock bag.
+- While the cake bites or chilling, make the cinnamon sugar graham cracker crust coating.
+Grind the graham crackers in a food processor or crush in ziplock bag.
 Place crumbs in large bowl.
-Add a 1/2 tbsp more cinnamon and/or coconut sugar.
+Add a ½ tablespoon more cinnamon and/or coconut sugar.

 - Next, in a small bowl, melt the coconut oil butter.

 - After the cake bites have cooled, take them out of the fridge/freezer and roll each bite in butter/coconut oil then the crushed cinnamon graham crackers.

 - Place the cakes bites back on cookie sheet.
 Repeat coating process for all cake bites.
 Then place in the fridge or freezer for 20 minutes.

 - Remove and drizzle with extra melted white chocolate, powdered sugar, and serve or store for later.
 Store in airtight container.
 Best kept in fridge or freezer for up to 10 -14 days.